petermr/openVirus/dictionaries/diseases/disease_dict.md

 The number of entries : 13814

-Dictionary updated on : 09 Aug 2020
+Latest dictionary updated on : 09 Aug 2020

-Dictionary's Source : Wikidata and ICD-10
+All dictionary's Source : Wikidata and ICD-10
 ### ICD
 ICD, which was adopted in 1967 by the WHO Nomenclature Regulations, is the foundation for the identification of health trends and statistics globally, and the international standard for reporting diseases and health conditions.
 It is the diagnostic classification standard for all clinical and research purposes.
 ICD-10 is the 10th edition.
 ## Creation of disease dictionary